aldertzomer/shell-genomics/_episodes/01-introduction.md

 directory name to change our working directory.
 `cd` stands for "change directory".

-Let's say we want to navigate to the `shell_data` directory we saw above.
+Let's say we want to navigate to the `coursedata` directory we saw above.
 We can use the following command to get there:

 ~~~
-$ cd shell_data
+$ cd coursedata
 ~~~
 {: .bash}

+We will now move a few directories deeper (since we are in the cocalc environment all files and folders needed are available from the `~/coursedata/B-MBIMIGE22-23/intro_genomics_timalex` directory.
+Let us mover there first and then look at what it contains.
+This directory is READ ONLY so you cannot damage anyones files.

-Let's look at what is in this directory:
+Let's move and look at what is in this directory:

 ~~~
+$ cd ~/coursedata/B-MBIMIGE22-23/intro_genomics_timalex
 $ ls
 ~~~
 {: .bash}